Abandonment: When Creation Arrives

-In September I wrote about not writing or speaking publicly about my work for a year.
-More specifically what I was referring to was forms of abandonment.
+In September I wrote about refraining from writing or speaking publicly about my work for one year.
+Specifically what I was referring to was forms of abandonment.
 Abandoning complexities in a studio practice.
 The psychological and physical hoops that one puts themselves through to make work.
 Most, if not all, are of our own making.

-This is due, in part, to this time and also to working slavishly for our ego.
-Few work for the advancement of or to add to the discourse of the field.
+This is due, in part, to our time and also to working slavishly for our ego.
+Few artists work for the advancement of or to add to the discourse of the field.
 To work toward a simple studio practice?
 One that is focused, genuine, time and lineage centered?
 Quiet.
-Solitary walks.
-Teaching.
-Researching.
-That is all.
+Solitary walks, researching…. is that all?

 When that space is reached it is ideal.
 It does not “have its price” it is the job.
 A life dedicated to art.
 Ultimately, that has not changed.
 That is what we have always done – innovate and pass it on.
-The rest is about something entirely different that is not the creative act.
-Nor is it about dedicating one’s life to engaging and adding to the discourse.
+The rest is about something different that is not the creative act.
+Nor is it about dedicating one’s life to engaging or adding to the conversation.

-In its silence when the sounds of the world are off and no one is around, you sit in the studio and realize this is not what it was cracked up to be.
+In its silence, when the sounds of the world are off and no one is around, you sit in the studio and realize this is not what it was cracked up to be.
 That if you stop filling time with art world distractions, openings, gatherings, conversations, travel, etc. you’ve got nothing.
 It has all been coming from outside – not inside.
-It is about attention – the response to you from “your” public.
+It is about receiving attention i.e. the response to you from “your” public.

-That space for which you have worked includes 1.
+The space for which you have worked includes 1.
 Time 2.
 Lack of interruption.
 3. Intellectual freedom.
 4. Just enough to cover the bills.
 5. Your health.
-6. A bit of recognition/support to move forward….. and… you stumble.
+6. A bit of recognition/support to move forward….. and……. you….. stumble…..
 There is no “struggle” against anything.
 The boredom and evenness of creation sets in and you have to make some type of drama.
 The alternative is to rest in the space that you have created.
 You are where you need to be in order to do “this”.
 Now it is not what you think it is.

 You lied.
 You thought you wanted this work and then you find out “no”.
 This is not it.
 It is boring.
 It lacks stimulus.
 Is this all there is?
-Making work, reading, researching in a placeless creative world?
+Making work, reading, researching in a place-less floating creative world?
 Hell, yes!

-You did not know that the real work is the silence, the isolation, the long hours of quiet and thought and nothing.
+You did not know that the real work is the silence, the isolation, the long hours of quiet and thought and “nothing”.
 Emptiness.
-That this “freedom”, the crushing quiet, the weight of no interruption, of existing and no one really knowing or caring or even thinking that you exist – this protracted moment of possible egolessness is agonizing because you realize you are ultimately nondescript atomic matter.
+That this “freedom”, becomes the crushing quiet, the weight of no interruption, of existing and no one really knowing or caring or even thinking that you exist – this protracted moment of forced egolessness is agonizing because you realize you are ultimately nondescript, atomic matter.
 Literally.

 This realization is when creation comes.
 Anything before that is about “fame”.
-After that is the moment that you do not know what to do with, hence…. stumble?
+After that is the moment that you do not know what to do, hence…. stumble?
 Tragically realize you never wanted this?
-You fill the space you have created with actions that lack energy and meaning?
+You fill the space you have created with actions that lack energy and meaning.